Credit Information in Earnings Calls: Conclusion

 \section{Conclusion}

-In this paper we introduced credit score, a novel measure of corporate creditworthiness that we extract from the text of quarterly earnings calls.
+In this paper we introduce credit score, a novel measure of corporate creditworthiness that we extract from the text of quarterly earnings calls.
 Our measure is straightforward to implement, can be calculated in real time, and endogenously determines the credit impact of words used in earnings calls to discuss corporate credit.
-Our measure forecasts future changes in corporate credit spreads, even after controlling for an extensive set of forecasting variables for corporate bond and CDS returns identified in the literature.
-We have presented evidence that credit score forecasts future fundamental firm-level outcomes, such as market risk and profitability.
-However, surprisingly, the evidence also suggests that market participants do not fully incorporate the credit-relevant information in earnings calls into their credit assessments.
+Our measure forecasts future changes in corporate credit spreads, even after controlling for an extensive set of predictors for corporate bond and CDS returns identified in the literature.
+We have presented evidence that credit score forecasts future firm-level outcomes, such as market risk, profitability, and firm leverage.
+Surprisingly, our complexity-based tests suggest that market participants do not fully incorporate the credit-relevant information in earnings calls into their credit assessments.
 In out-of-sample trading tests, we show that credit scores lead to economically and statistically significant gains that can be achieved by institutional investors trading in long-short CDS portfolios.
-This finding supports the informationally constrained investor hypothesis and suggests that algorithmically-generated credit scores should be of interest to both academic researchers and to credit practitioners.
+This finding supports the informationally constrained investor hypothesis and suggests that algorithmically-generated credit scores should be of interest to both academic researchers and to credit investors.

-Our trading strategies intentionally use only information from credit scores, in order to offer an economic assessment of the usefulness of our earnings call measure.
-We do not claim that this trading strategy optimally uses all available information that may be useful for forecasting credit returns.
-An interesting area for future work is to extend our portfolio construction methodology to take into account other firm characteristics that have been shown to forecast credit returns, and to assess the performance of this expanded trading strategy on CDS and corporate bond data.
+In order to offer an economic assessment of the usefulness of our earnings call measure, our trading strategies intentionally {focus only on cross-sectional information embedded in credit scores}.
+We do not claim that this trading strategy optimally uses all available information that may be useful for forecasting credit returns. {For example, future work can consider potential time-series predictability from credit scores, which was not our focus.} Another interesting area for future work is to extend our portfolio construction methodology to take into account other firm characteristics that have been shown to forecast credit returns, and to assess the performance of this expanded trading strategy on CDS and corporate bond data.